How do I store cheese?

 It is legal to make and sell raw (unpasteurized) milk cheese in Canada.
 All raw milk cheeses must be aged for at least 60 days before sale/consuming.

 I am vegetarian, do you have cheese for me?

 We do.
 Rennet is an enzyme used in many kinds of cheese as the coagulant that separates curds from whey.
 Some of our cheeses use vegetarian rennet and our cheesemongers are happy to point them out to you.

 I am pregnant, can I eat your cheese?

 The food safety board has made certain recommendations of cheeses to avoid (raw, soft, and blue), which you can learn more about here: https://www.canada.ca/en/health-canada/services/food-safety-vulnerable-populations/food-safety-pregnant-women.html.
 Your pregnancy is about you eating what you feel comfortable with – some women don’t change their diet, and eat all of our cheeses, others choose to follow the Canada Food Safety Guidelines.

 I am lactose intolerant, do you have cheese for me?

-Yes we do.
-We carry a selection of lactose free cheeses.
-We also have a wide selection of goat and sheep’s milk cheeses which are often easier to digest for people with lactose issues.
-Lactose is a sugar found in milk, and much of the lactose is converted to lactic acid during the ageing process subsequently the older the cheese, the lower the lactose.
+Yes, we do.
+We carry a selection of lactose-free cheeses.
+We also have a wide selection of goat and sheep milk cheeses, which are often easier to digest for people with lactose issues.
+Lactose is a sugar found in milk, and much of the lactose is converted to lactic acid during the aging process subsequently the older the cheese, the lower the lactose.
 Aged cheeses such as aged cheddar, Parmigiano-Reggiano, and Comte or Cave Aged Gruyere, should be easier to digest and lower in lactose.
-Everyone is different so just start with a small amount and see what works for you and follow the advice of you doctor.
+Everyone is different so just start with a small amount and see what works for you and follow the advice of your doctor.

 Can you eat the rind of cheese?